Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

 I'm doing this for free, but if you end up finding a job and make a lot of money as a result of this bootcamp, I would appreciate a monetary gift.
 The size of this gift is up to you, but please know that normal bootcamps like this cost about €10k or more.
 I will not require any money because this is the first bootcamp I organise.

-To back up my statement about the earnings, [this is what I earned while coding from anywhere the last months](./earnings-132k-6months.png)
+To back up my statement about the earnings, [this is what I earned while coding from anywhere the last months](./earnings-132k-6months.png).
+At the highest point I as scraping in more than €30.000,- in a month by juggling 5 clients (and 80+ hours a week) for frontend and full stack development.

 ## Program